Modern Slavery Transparency Statement

 Our commitment

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour, and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-We have a zero-tolerance approach to modern slavery, and we are committed to implementing and enforcing effective systems and controls to help ensure modern slavery is not taking place anywhere in our business or supply chains.
+We have a zero-tolerance approach to modern slavery, and we are committed to ensuring that there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains consistent with our disclosure obligations under the Modern Slavery Act 2015.

-We are continuing to implement appropriate controls across a number of areas within our business, including our supplier policies, contractual processes, training, and reporting.
+We have implemented appropriate controls across our business, including our supplier policies, contractual processes, training, and reporting.
 Our teams work together to help ensure the intent of the Act is met within our own business and supply chains.

 Principles, Values, and Culture

 We believe in the importance of transparency: for our clients, our people and broader society.
-Our Global Code of Conduct is entitled “Living our values in a changing world: creating positive change” (Our values culture) and sets out the way we wish to operate both between ourselves, between the firm and our clients and, also, between the firm and society.
+Our Global Code of Conduct sets out the way we wish to operate both between ourselves, between the firm and our clients and, also, between the firm and society.

 Our Code of Conduct applies to all partners and staff and contains our standards and values.
 Strong values have been at the heart of our organisation since its creation.
-They guide us in our daily actions, providing a common base of values that all Forvis Mazars team members share and respect.
-Firm-wide mandatory training of our Code of Conduct was rolled out during the year, and this was mandatory for all existing partners and staff, with new joiners completing it as part of the induction process.
-All our partners, staff and contractors are required to confirm they have read and understood our Global Code of Conduct as part of the annual compliance exercise.
+They guide us in our daily actions, providing a common base of values that all Forvis Mazars’ team members share and respect.
+Firm-wide mandatory training of our Code of Conduct is mandatory for all partners and staff, with new joiners completing it as part of the induction process.
+All our partners, teams and contractors are required to confirm they have read and understood our Global Code of Conduct as part of the annual compliance exercise.

-Our six values include the following three specific values relating to our work and ethos, and how it affects the wider global environment:
+Our values (Our values culture) include the following three specific values relating to our work and ethos, and how it affects the wider global environment:

-• Integrity – Ethical and moral rigour guides how we work and assist our clients.
+- Integrity - Ethical and moral rigour guide how we work and assist our clients.

 Additionally, our standards include the following: